n10n/DockerNode1/README.md

   ```
 ## Accessing container:

-Visit the webpage `http://<docker_IP>:8888/agentui/agentui.html?demo=false` and if this don't work then find the mapping URL (ipaddress:port from Kitematic screen - select your container there i.e. SpliciousBKEND).
-For example, you may see the access URL like 192.168.99.100:8888 then access backend using http://192.168.99.100:8888/agentui/agentui.html?demo=false
+Visit the webpage `http://<docker_IP>:8888/agentui/agentui.html?demo=false` and if this doesn't work then find the mapping URL (ipaddress:port from Kitematic screen - select your container there i.e. backendNode).
+For example, you may see the access URL like 192.168.99.100:8888 then access the backend using http://192.168.99.100:8888/agentui/agentui.html?demo=false URL

 The default user name/password is admin@localhost/a and can be changed in /usr/local/splicious/eval.conf file by editing `nodeAdminEmail` and `nodeAdminPass`.